<img alt="" src="https://secure.wire0poor.com/215720.png" style="display:none;">

 Creating a Google Alert

-Creating a Google Alert takes only a few minutes and is a great start to managing your online reputation.
+Google alert setup takes only a few minutes and is a great start to managing your online reputation.
 Considering its functionality, simplicity and (non-existent) price point, we highly recommend prioritizing it as part of your daily digital marketing process.

 How to Manage and Customize Google Alerts

-Once you have created several Google Alerts relevant to your brand and business, you can go a step further in terms of customization.
-Edit your alerts by clicking the pencil icon on the to the right of your term or phrase where you'll be taken to the following list of options:
+Once you have created several Google alerts relevant to your brand and business, you can go a step further in terms of customization.
+Edit your Google alerts by clicking the pencil icon to the right of your phrase where you'll be taken to the following list of options:

 Here, you can change the frequency, sources, language, region, the volume of alerts, and your desired delivery method.
 Customizable features include: